God’s Presence to Our Consciousness: The Numinous Experience, Intuition of the Sacred, and Conscience

 As we shall see, the evidence strongly indicates that human beings have religious experiences that have a common root.
 But does this common root indicate the presence of a Transcendent Other or only a manifestation of hyper imagination or hyper emotion arising out of merely natural causes?

-If one contends that the cause of the numinous is merely natural, then we will have to find completely naturalistic answers to the following questions:
+If one contends that the cause of the numinous experience is merely natural, then we will have to find completely naturalistic answers to the following questions:

 - Why is 84% of the world religious?